-- Set aside a special area in the yard for your puppy.
+- Set aside a particular area in the yard for your puppy.
 Train your puppy to use one specific area of the backyard to take care of business; this way, your entire yard doesn’t become one big bathroom that needs to be cared for and cleaned.
-It also keeps your puppy away from areas where your children play or where adults want to relax.
+It also keeps your puppy away from areas where your children play, or adults want to relax.

 - Properly store outdoor chemicals and equipment.
-Don’t leave fertilizer, ant or pest control chemicals, weed control, gasoline or other chemicals out in the open where the puppy can get to them.
-And make sure lawn mowers, weeders and other lawn equipment are properly secured to avoid any potential risk for your pup to get injured.
+Don’t leave fertilizer, ant or pest control chemicals, weed control, gasoline, or other chemicals out in the open where the puppy can get to them.
+And make sure lawnmowers, weeders, and other lawn equipment are appropriately secured to avoid any potential risk of your pup getting injured.

 - Properly secure trash and recycling bins.
-If possible, store your trash and recycling containers away from the backyard, so you don’t end up with trash strewn throughout your yard if your dog smells something that causes him to want to investigate further.
+If possible, store your trash and recycling containers away from the backyard so you don’t have trash strewn throughout your yard if your dog smells something that causes him to want to investigate further.

 ABC Cares About Your Pets

-Taking the time to puppy-proof your home before your little bundle of joy arrives will make this special time more relaxing and allow you to spend your time playing and not in clean-up mode.
-ABC Home & Commercial Services understands that your pets are special members of your family and makes sure that all our services keep both the human and the animal family members happy and safe.
+Taking the time to puppy-proof your home before your little bundle of joy arrives will make this particular time more relaxing and allow you to spend time playing, not in clean-up mode.
+ABC Home & Commercial Services understands that your pets are unique family members and ensures that all our pest control services keep both the human and the animal family members happy and safe.